-Once you are in the country, if you wish to stay for more than 90 days, you should apply for a certificate for long-term residence in Bulgaria from the Bulgarian police authorities.
+Once you are in the country, if you wish to stay for more than 90 days, you should apply for a certificate for long-term residence in Bulgaria from the Bulgarian Migration authorities.

-The application for issuance of the residence certificate should be filed to the National Police Office (Migration Directorate) within 3 months of your first entry into the country.
+The application for issuance of the residence certificate should be filed to the Migration Directorate, Sofia Directorate of Interior or the Regional Directorate of the Ministry of Interior within 3 months of your first entry into the country.
 Certain documents need to be enclosed to the application proving the purpose of your stay in Bulgaria (e.g. employment, self-employment, education, etc.), the availability of health insurance and financial means to cover your living expenses for the term of your stay in Bulgaria.